- UFS Journal vs Embedded Journal

 The UFS journal simplifies certain aspects of Alluxio operation, but it relies on an external Zookeeper cluster for coordination, and relies on a UFS for persistent storage.
 To get reasonable performance, the UFS journal requires a UFS that supports fast streaming writes, such as HDFS or NFS.

-The embedded journal does its own coordination and persistent storage, but has a few limitations:
+The embedded journal does its own coordination and persistent storage, which comes with a limitation on fault tolerance.

 If a fast UFS and Zookeeper cluster are readily available and stable, it is recommended to use the UFS journal.
 Otherwise, we recommend using the embedded journal.